Penycloddiau Hillfort, largest hillfort in Wales, Coffee Mug

 So a very wide ranging view indeed.

-I note with interest, that from Rhosesmor's hillfort, Moel Y Gaer, you can see the Clwydian Hills, and the easily identifiable shape of Moel Arthur, but for me Rhosesmor just merges into the landscape from Moel Arthur.
+I note with interest, that from Rhosesmor's hillfort, Moel Y Gaer, you can see the Clwydian Hills, and the easily identifiable shape of Moel Arthur, but for me Rhosesmor just merges into the landscape from Moel Arthur. unless you have a good idea where it is, and then you can just about realise which curve it is.
+You can also see Penycloddiau and Moel Famau very well from the fort.

 The site sits 5 miles east of Denbigh.